Tyler Buchner: Return to Notre Dame

 On December 4, 2023, Buchner entered the transfer portal as a men's lacrosse player.
 He had been a highly ranked lacrosse recruit in high school, and in April 2017 had verbally committed to the University of Michigan for lacrosse before eventually committing to Notre Dame for football.
 On December 20, 2023, Buchner announced that following the conclusion of Alabama's 2023 football season he would transfer back to Notre Dame to join Notre Dame Fighting Irish men's lacrosse.
-Buchner was part of Notre Dame's 15–5 victory in the 2024 National Championship game against Maryland.
+Buchner, playing as a short-stick defensive midfielder, was part of Notre Dame's 15–5 victory in the 2024 National Championship game against Maryland, having earned a regular role on defense during the team's ACC and NCAA tournament runs.

 In May 2024, Buchner re-joined the Notre Dame football team as a walk-on wide receiver.

 On September 13, 2025, Buchner served as the holder during Notre Dame's game against Texas A&M. With the Irish leading 40–34 late in the fourth quarter, he mishandled the snap on an extra point attempt that would have extended the lead to seven.
 Texas A&M later scored a touchdown and converted the extra point with 13 seconds remaining to win 41–40.
+Notre Dame's defense also allowed 488 total yards that night, and some commentators noted that postgame coverage focused heavily on Buchner's mishandled snap despite the broader defensive breakdown.

+For the 2025 season, Buchner earned back his athletic scholarship and returned to the quarterback position after playing wide receiver.
+He served as Notre Dame's backup quarterback for the remainder of his senior season, including in the Irish's 70–7 win over Syracuse on November 22, 2025.